DevExpress/stylelint-devextreme/README.md

-# stylelint-devextreme
-Stylelint plugin for DevExtreme styles
+# ⚠️ Repository is archived ⚠️